charlscooper/charlscooper.github.io/README.md

 ## Professional Summary

-As I continue down the road of software development and design, I believe it to be imperative to create fast performant and well designed testable code that follows modern coding standards.
+With 5 years of experience in the commercial sector and a continued journey in software development and design, I am driven by the belief that creating fast, performant, and well-designed testable code is essential.
+I strive to adhere to modern coding standards, ensuring the highest quality in every aspect of my work.
+By combining my industry expertise with a dedication to excellence, I aim to deliver software solutions that surpass expectations and positively impact end-users

 I ensure this through the practice and execution of '_clean code_', as a great role model of mine Robert Martin puts it: